How we Made a Community & E-Learning Platform using MERN Stack

 The backend provides an API interface that clients can utilize to make requests.
 We store DTOs in a separate common folder, and both workspaces store symbolic links to the common workspace folder.
 The main components of the backend follow the Nest.js standards, and are separated into the following categories:

 - Controllers: Create all API endpoints with the request and response formats.
 Call the services to handle API requests.

 - Services: Format data to call the Data Access Object to perform relevant queries.

 - Modules: Provide metadata that Nest uses to organize the application structure.
 This includes grouping controllers, services, and data access objects together.

 - Data Access Objects (DAOs): These are objects responsible for storing data.
 In the first two sprints we defined interfaces for these objects and implemented the interfaces in memory.
 In the third sprint we swapped the in-memory object with MongoDB implementations.

 We wrote the backend documentation using Swagger.
 The documentation looks like this:

 We used the default Jest testing framework to write integration and end-to-end tests.
 We used integration tests to ensure our Data Access Objects correctly update database information, and we used end-to-end tests to make sure our API requests perform the desired actions.
-We integrated tests as part of Github Actions.
-Passing tests was a mandatory standard to merge a pull request.
+We have also configured continuous integration on the project by setting up a GitHub workflow file to run the tests on pull requests.
+This workflow file runs all tests, as well as a code linter to ensure style standards are followed.
+Passing the tests was a mandatory standard to merge a pull request.